ash/raku-course/essentials/booleans/exercises/triple-negation/solution/index.md

     in block <unit> at exercises/booleans/triple-negation.raku line 2
 ```

-This happens because `!!!` is a special operator for marking the part of the code as a stub code.
+This happens because `!!!` is a special operator for marking the part of the code as stub code.
 It the program reaches this point, it terminates and prints the message, which in our case was the current value of the variable `$value`.
 Refer to 📖 [the documentation](https://docs.raku.org/routine/!!!) for more details.

 {% include nav.html %}